nutanix-japan/nai-llm/docs/infra/infra_nkp.md

 ### Optional - Find GPU Details

-If there is a requirement to deploy workloads that rquire GPU, find the GPU details in your Nutanix cluster.
+If there is a requirement to deploy workloads that require GPU, find the GPU details in your Nutanix cluster.

 Find the details of GPU on the Nutanix cluster while still connected to Prism Central (PC).